 6. Clean up.
 Accidents happen.
 Be sure to clean up after your pooch if he gets the urge to go inside, and keep bags handy just as you would for a walk.

 7. Be sure your beagle is legal.
 Four-legged patrons should be licensed in your city or county.
-If you live in Minneapolis or St. Paul, you can nab yours from Sidewalk Dog and score some sa-weet freebies.

 Which taproom are you going to visit first this year?
 Tell us in the comments!